mailpile/Mailpile/README.md

 It might work with other versions. :-)

+You can either user your OS package manager to install equivalent packages or use the following command to ask Python to do the work for you:

+    $ pip install -r requirements.txt

 You also need your e-mail to be in a traditional mbox formatted Unix mailbox, a Maildir or a gmvault backup repository.

 ## Setting up the basic config ##

-    $ pip install -r requirements.txt
-    $ python setup.py install

-Once this has been done, you run `mp` as described below.

-For best results, the next step is to tell the program your e-mail address and set up basic tags (`New`, `Inbox`, etc.) and filters so Mailpile will behave like a normal mail client.
+For best results, the first step is to tell the program your e-mail address and set up basic tags (`New`, `Inbox`, etc.) and filters so Mailpile will behave like a normal mail client.
 Mailpile can do this for you, but if you are importing lots of old mail, you may want to postpone the filter definition until after the import (see below), to start with a clean slate:

-    $ mp --set "my_from: yourmail@domain.com = Your name" --setup
+    $ ./mp --set "my_from: yourmail@domain.com = Your name" --setup
     ...

 If you do not have a local working mail server in `/usr/sbin/sendmail`, you may also want to configure a default outgoing SMTP server:

-    $ mp --set "my_sendmail: default = smtp:yourmailserver:25"
+    $ ./mp --set "my_sendmail: default = smtp:yourmailserver:25"
     ..

 Mailpile does not by default access IMAP or POP3 servers directly, it